Fourth Council of Constantinople (Eastern Orthodox): Confirmation and further reception

+The formal consultations were completed and final statements drawn up and signed by those present during the fifth session which took place on 26 January 880.
 The council was held in the presence of papal legates, who approved of the proceedings.
+Emperor Basil I signed the decrees in a sixth session in the imperial palace on 3 March 880, followed by an imperial acclamation and a speech of thanks by the metropolitan of Ancyra.

 Roman Catholic historian Francis Dvornik argues that the pope accepted the acts of the council and annulled those of the Council of 869–870.
 Other Catholic historians, such as Warren Carroll, dispute this view, arguing that the pope rejected the council.
 Siecienski says that the Pope gave only a qualified assent to the acts of the council.
 Philip Schaff opines that the pope, deceived by his legates about the actual proceedings, first applauded the emperor but later denounced the council.
 In any case, the Pope had already accepted the reinstatement of Photius as Patriarch.

 On 8 March 870, three days after the end of the council, the papal and Eastern delegates met with the Bulgarian ambassadors led by the kavhan Peter to decide the status of the Bulgarian Orthodox Church.
 Since the Bulgarians were not satisfied with the positions of the Pope after prolonged negotiations, they reached favorable agreement with the Byzantines and the decision was taken that the Bulgarian Church should become Eastern Christian.

 The Photian Schism (863–867) that led to the councils of 869 and 879 represents a break between East and West.
 While the previous seven ecumenical councils are recognized as ecumenical and authoritative by both East and West, many Eastern Orthodox Christians recognize the council of 879 as the Eighth Ecumenical Council, arguing that it annulled the earlier one.
 This council is referred to as Ecumenical in the Encyclical of the Eastern Patriarchs of 1848.
 The Catholic Church, however, recognizes the council of 869 as the eighth ecumenical council and does not place the council of 879 among its ecumenical councils.